mtth/layer2/doc/api.md

   + `bufferSize` {Number} Size of temporary buffer used by PCAP to hold packets.
     Larger means more packets can be gathered in fewer dispatch calls (this will effectively cap the batchSize option). [default: `1024 * 1024` (1MB)]
+  + `batchSize` {Number} Number of packets read during each call to PCAP.
+A higher number here is more efficient but runs the risk of overflowing internal buffers (especially in the case of replay streams, which can't rely on the PCAP dispatch call returning in time). [default: `1000`]

 Note that unlike the live capture stream, this stream will automatically close once the end of the file read is reached.